magomimmo/modern-cljs/doc/second-edition/tutorial-04.md

 not yet fluent in CLJS.

-We'll do the porting by using the Immediate Feedback Development Environemnt (IFDE) we set up in the [previous tutorial][4].
-We'll interleave the use of the bREPL with the use of a programming editor, whichever you like or use, without stopping the IDFE in any phase of the porting itself.
+We'll do the porting by using the Immediate Feedback Development Environment (IFDE) we set up in the [previous tutorial][4].
+We'll interleave the use of the bREPL with the use of a programming editor, whichever you like or use, without stopping the IFDE in any phase of the porting itself.
 This is to demonstrate a kind of continuous development taking the best from each available approach and tool.